hawk/lux/doc/lux.md

 logs will be converted.
 The possible outcome and their relative values are as follows:

-    enable < success < skip < warning < fail < error < disable
+    validate < enable < success < skip < warning < fail < error < disable

-Default is `enable`.
-The logs can be converted to HTML manually by using the command line option `--annotate`.
+Default is `enable`. `validate` behaves as `enable` but will also perform validation of the generated HTML files.
+The logs can also be converted to HTML manually later by using the command line option `--annotate`.

 **--tap LogFile**
 A file where [TAP][TAP] events should be written.
 The file names